LEDs-by-glowingkitty/GlowOnesie/onesies/Every Day Sparkly Edition/README.md

-# Party Edition
+# Every Day Sparkly Edition

 ## Highlights
-A onesie that looks fabulous and is ideal for raves/parties and occasional everyday wearing.
-Even with the glowing moving ears and all the electronics, it's still decently lightweight and comfortable to wear.
+An every day onesie, inspired by my party onesie design.
+But with arms and long legs instead, as well as pockets in the belly area, for transporting your phone, keys, cash and other things comfortably.
+And instead of feeling the sparkly metallic polyester all over the body, one feels the more comfortable cotton jersey on the skin, which is partially covered by the sparkly metallic polyester.

 ## Materials
 ### Fabrics
+- black cotton jersey (body)
-- black/red shimmer fabric metallic polyester party decoration shiny fabric (body)
+- black/red sparkly metallic polyester party decoration shiny fabric (body)
 - red silk satin (belly)
 - red fluffy short hair fabric (ears)
 - white fluffy short hair fabric (ears)